gardener/gardener/docs/extensions/operatingsystemconfig.md

-# Contract: `OperatingSystemConfig` resource
+# Contract: `OperatingSystemConfig` Resource

 Gardener uses the machine API and leverages the functionalities of the [machine-controller-manager](https://github.com/gardener/machine-controller-manager) (MCM) in order to manage the worker nodes of a shoot cluster.
 The machine-controller-manager itself simply takes a reference to an OS-image and (optionally) some user-data (a script or configuration that is executed when a VM is bootstrapped), and forwards both to the provider's API when creating VMs.
 MCM does not have any restrictions regarding supported operating systems as it does not modify or influence the machine's configuration in any way - it just creates/deletes machines with the provided metadata.

 Consequently, Gardener needs to provide this information when interacting with the machine-controller-manager.
-This means that basically every operating system is possible to be used as long as there is some implementation that generates the OS-specific configuration in order to provision/bootstrap the machines.
+This means that basically every operating system is possible to be used, as long as there is some implementation that generates the OS-specific configuration in order to provision/bootstrap the machines.

 :warning: Currently, there are a few requirements: